University of Florida word mark

 It is important that all reports are submitted on time.
 Failure to submit complete and timely reports may result in one or more of the following actions:

-Upon receipt, C&G will actively work to resolve notification of delinquent reports.
-For non-responsive PI’s, after the 1st notice C&G may actively engage Chairs and Deans to ensure reports are submitted in response to delinquent notices.
+Upon receiving notification of delinquent reports, Contracts & Grants Accounting (C&G) will actively work to resolve the issue.
+If PIs are non-responsive, after the first notice C&G may actively engage Chairs and Deans to ensure reports are submitted in response to delinquent notices.

-The fiscal close of a project is a shared responsibility that involves the PI, the department fiscal staff and Contracts and Grants Accounting.
+The fiscal close of a project is a shared responsibility that involves the PI, the department fiscal staff, and C&G.

 • Review expenditures to ensure all are reasonable, allocable, and allowable costs made in support of the performance of the project